chaunceyhuang1986/WetlandInundationByS1/README.md

 The corresponding paper is currently under review by ISPRS Journal of photogrammetry and remote sensing.
 Please cite as below if you are using these codes.

 Huang C, Smith L C, Kyzivat E D, et al. 2021.
 Tracking transient Arctic-Boreal wetland inundation from Sentinel-1 SAR.
-ISPRS Journal of photogrammetry and remote sensing, (Under review).
+Remote Sensing of Environment, (Under review).